 You can take off sleeves, take out fullness, change necklines – the options are endless!
 One of my favorite wedding dress alterations is to shorten it and wear as a fun wedding reception second dress!

-I even had a bride come to me recently to make her a garter from her mother's wedding dress.
+I had a bride come to me recently to make her a garter from her mother's wedding dress.
 So, she cut the sleeves off the dress and sent them to me.
-Once she saw the dress without the sleeves, she decided that she loved it and wore it to her wedding.
-She had the garter made from the sleeves and then altered the dress just slightly from there to fit her and she wore her mom's wedding dress!
+Once she saw the dress without the sleeves, she decided that she loved it and wore it to her wedding's rehearsal dinner.
+She already had her wedding dress picked out and ordered, but she didn't have anything for the rehearsal dinner and this was the perfect fit.
+She had the garter made from the sleeves and then altered the dress just slightly from there to fit her and she wore her mom's wedding dress to her rehearsal dinner!
 True story!

 Before you cast off your mother's wedding dress as terribly out of style, think about it more closely.
 Can you alter it?
 Can you make a few changes so that you'll love it?
 Maybe!